Using Intel Performance Primitives (IPP) with JUCE and CMake

 You should see output that both IPP and MKL were installed and should be able to verify the intel libraries are now on disk:

-what great success looks like locally…
+what success looks like locally…

 If you’ve previously installed something from oneAPI, you might have to first run ./oneapi/bootstrapper.exe --action=remove

-Caching the install in CI
+Caching the IPP install in CI

 If working in GitHub actions, I recommend taking advantage of actions/cache/save — the default actions/cache will not save the cache if any step afterwards fails, which is pretty annoying for working on your CI pipeline.